 Nature names are drawn from all aspects of nature: the sky, the earth, flowers and animals, and the sea, among others.
 Some nature names, such as Bear and Bay, announce their connection to the natural world.
 Others are more subtle, with nature hidden in their meaning or their original language.

-What's here is our master list of nature names both popular and unique for baby girls and baby boys from all aspects of the natural world.
+What's here is our complete collection of nature names both popular and unique for baby girls and baby boys from all aspects of the natural world, ordered by their current popularity on Nameberry.
 If there's a certain kind of nature name that interests you, you can also consult our many specialized lists of Flower Names, Tree Names, Bird Names and so on.

 Origin:Scottish and Irish